tuhulab/tuwords/content/about.md

 Tu shares his words (TuWords).

-I am studying my PhD at a Danish phamacuetical company and University of Copenhagen.
+I am studying my PhD at University of Copenhagen and working at the research sector of a Danish pharmaceutical company.

 I share science, medicine, programming and my experience in my blog.